 ACC Immigration Advisors (Malta company registration number C-44042) is duly authorised to act as a licensed Malta agent and holds licence number AKM-ACCA.

-Malta’s Golden Visa programme, formally known as the Malta Permanent Residence Programme was formally enacted into law by means of Legal Notice 122 of 2021 in April of 2021.
+Malta’s Golden Visa programme, formally known as the Malta Permanent Residence Programme was formally enacted into law by means of Legal Notice 122 of 2021 in April of 2021 and further amended via Legal Notice 310 of 2024.
 The introduction of the MPRP happened with the announcement of the restrictions of the Portugal Golden Visa and rumours of its possible closure.
 In February, the Portuguese Prime minister announced that his government would end the Golden Visa Programme.
 Subsequently in October, the Portuguese President Marcelo Rebelo de Sousa confirmed the enactment of the ‘More Housing’ Bill with the intention of removing the option to invest in property as a way to apply for the golden visa programme in Portugal.
 Hence till today the Portuguese residence programme is still open for investors, without the option to invest in real estate.
 In order to be eligible to apply for the Portuguese Golden Visa, applicants are now required to invest at least €500,000 in a private equity fund prior to the submission of the application.

 As a result, Malta presents the best alternative to Portugal’s golden visa programme for a number of reasons.